Researching Nigerian Legal Information

 4.4.
 International Law

-The Council of Legal Education is the supervisory body responsible for the accreditation, control and management of legal education in Nigeria.
-The Council established under the Legal Education (Consolidation) Act, Cap L10 Laws of the Federation of Nigeria 2004 is in charge of the Nigerian Law School, a vocational institution responsible for the education and training of prospective legal practitioners in Nigeria.
-The Nigerian Law School's headquarters is located in Abuja and there are other 5 campuses of the Nigerian Law School in Enugu, Kano, Lagos, Yenagoa and Yola.
-Persons wishing to study law in Nigeria must first undergo undergraduate training in Nigerian universities for the award of an LL.B degree after which they proceed to the Nigerian Law School for practical training in any of its campuses.
+The Council of Legal Education is the supervisory body responsible for the accreditation, control, and management of legal education in Nigeria.
+The Council, established under the Legal Education (Consolidation) Act, Cap L10 Laws of the Federation of Nigeria 2004, is in charge of the Nigerian Law School, a vocational institution responsible for the education and training of prospective legal practitioners in Nigeria.
+The Nigerian Law School’s headquarters is located in Abuja, and there are five other campuses of the Nigerian Law School in Enugu, Kano, Lagos, Yenagoa, and Yola.
+Persons wishing to study law in Nigeria must first undergo undergraduate training in Nigerian universities for the award of an LLB degree after which they proceed to the Nigerian Law School for practical training in any of its campuses.
 Successful candidates in the Bar Final examinations are called to the Nigerian Bar if they satisfy the Benchers that they are of good character.
 The Council of Legal Education also recognizes some foreign degree holders from accredited overseas institutions for purposes of admission.
-In order to qualify to practice as a legal practitioner in Nigeria, a person called to the Nigerian Bar must enroll as a Solicitor and Advocate of the Supreme Court of Nigeria.
+To qualify to practice as a legal practitioner in Nigeria, a person called to the Nigerian Bar must enroll as a Solicitor and Advocate of the Supreme Court of Nigeria.

-The Nigerian Bar Association: (N.B.A) is the foremost professional association in the legal profession.
-Though the N.B.A. is not a statutory body, it is recognized by statutes and it appoints members to supervisory bodies in the legal profession.
-In fact, the representatives of the N.B.A. participate in the deliberation of constitutional organs like the National Judicial Council and the Federal Judicial Service Commission for the purpose of considering the names of persons for appointment to the superior courts of record.
-The N.B.A., which had been organized at national level before independence, now has 100 recognized branches organized along judicial divisions of State High Courts, with at least one Branch in each of the 36 states.
-It has recently approved establishment of sections along the lines of the International Bar Association.
+The Nigerian Bar Association (N.B.A) is the foremost professional association in the legal profession.
+Though the N.B.A. is not a statutory body, it is recognized by statutes, and it appoints members to supervisory bodies in the legal profession.
+The representatives of the N.B.A. participate in the deliberation of constitutional organs like the National Judicial Council and the Federal Judicial Service Commission to consider the names of persons for appointment to the superior courts of record.
+The N.B.A., which had been organized at the national level before independence, now has 100 recognized branches organized along the judicial divisions of State High Courts, with at least one Branch in each of the thirty-six states.
+It has recently approved the establishment of sections along the lines of the International Bar Association.
 Membership of the Association is open to all legal practitioners.
-The Association is funded in part through the annual practicing fees payable by legal practitioners to secure right of audience in court.
-The N.B.A., through its Disciplinary Committee, conducts preliminary investigation into cases of professional misconduct brought against legal practitioners.
+The Association is funded in part through the annual practicing fees payable by legal practitioners to secure the right of an audience in court.
+The N.B.A., through its Disciplinary Committee, conducts preliminary investigations into cases of professional misconduct brought against legal practitioners.
 Cases of persons found to be prima facie guilty are then forwarded to the Legal Practitioners Disciplinary Committee of the Body of Benchers for consideration and determination.
-A person aggrieved by the decision of the Disciplinary Committee has a right of appeal to the Supreme Court of Nigeria, whose decision is final.
+A person aggrieved by the decision of the Disciplinary Committee has a right to appeal to the Supreme Court of Nigeria, whose decision is final.
 In addition, the Supreme Court may exercise original disciplinary jurisdiction over a legal practitioner who appears to the Court to have been guilty of infamous conduct in any professional respect regarding any matter of which a court of record in Nigeria is seized.
-The N.B.A nominates members into regulatory bodies established by statutes for the legal profession like the Body of Benchers, the General Council of the Bar, and the Council of Legal Education.
+The N.B.A nominates members into regulatory bodies established by statutes for the legal profession, like the Body of Benchers, the General Council of the Bar, and the Council of Legal Education.

 7. Federal Government Agencies & Other Useful Websites